Schedule your free consultation with our Bankruptcy Attorney today!

 In order to pursue a Chapter 7 bankruptcy, you must pass a means test.
 This is a complex formula used to determine whether you’re truly incapable of repaying your debts and in need of bankruptcy relief.
 The first part of the test compares your household income to the median household income in Florida.

-As of May 1, 2016, median income data by household size is:
+The 2021 median income data by household size is:

-If your currently monthly household income is less than the Florida median income for a household of your size, you would pass the means test and would be eligible to file a Chapter 7 bankruptcy.
+If your current monthly household income is less than the Florida median income for a household of your size, you would pass the means test and would be eligible to file a Chapter 7 bankruptcy.

 If your monthly household income is higher than the median income, it doesn’t necessarily mean you are ineligible.
 Rather, the means test would apply a more complicated formula to determine your eligibility based on your disposable income.
 This is done by deducting certain expenses from your current monthly income such as standard living expenses, housing expenses, transportation expenses, child care, school tuition, etc. It’s possible that your deductions could bring you below the median.

-Under a Chapter 13 bankruptcy, you would propose a plan to repay your creditors over a three to five year period.
+Under a Chapter 13 bankruptcy, you would propose a plan to repay your Orlando FL Chapter 13 creditors over a three to five year period.
 So, instead of dealing with multiple creditors and bills, you can consolidate your debt into one bi-weekly or monthly affordable payment.
 Also, known as the “wage earner’s plan” Chapter 13 requires that you have a steady income and some disposable income to satisfy your repayment obligation.

 One of the primary reasons people choose Chapter 13 is to protect secured assets like a home or car, that have more equity than they can protect with their Florida bankruptcy exemptions.